andreewD/Natas_solutions/natas0.md

 <img src="imgs/url_natas0.png" alt="url Natas0">

-So the password for Natas1 is : gtVrDuiDfck831PqWsLEZy5gyDz1clto
+So the password for Natas 1 is : gtVrDuiDfck831PqWsLEZy5gyDz1clto